 which has never

-It stands, indignant but without explanation, right in front of a cigar store.
+It stands—indignant and without explanation—right in front of a cigar store.

-I remembered from a visit to TriBeCa in 2013 that I’d discovered the reason the Ghostbusters Building was such a funny shape and it suddenly clicked.
+I remembered from a visit to TriBeCa in 2013 that I’d discovered the reason the Ghostbusters building was such a funny shape and it suddenly clicked.
+The history of these two things—the Ghostbusters building and this house were related.
 I’d figured out when this tile plot of land had come from, but not the story of whoever had put it there.

 Let’s rewind to 1900 for a moment.
 Here’s a map of Greenwich Village (from Gerald McFarland’s excellent Inside Greenwich Village):